Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Therefore, be ready to embrace a holistic approach to stopping procrastination and give your study the honor it deserves.

-To eradicate procrastination, the final subheading will teach you how to kill procrastination once and for all!
+The final subheading will teach you how to kill procrastination once and for all!

-But, first, why do you procrastinate?
+But, friend, why do you procrastinate?

 - Why You Procrastinate Studying